 FINAL THOUGHTS

-Hart-Montague Bike Trail is a nice path to go for a relax ride.
+Hart-Montague Bike Trail is a nice path to go for a relaxing ride.
 The trail is paved and smooth.
 The road intersections are not busy, allowing for quick crossings.
-There are plenty of picnic tables along to stop and relax, when you get tired.
+There are plenty of picnic tables along to stop and relax when you get tired.

-While there are practically no place to stop to eat or drink by the trail, the towns are spaced only few mile apart, providing such places within very short distance off the trail.
+While there are practically no places to stop to eat or drink by the trail, the towns are spaced only a few miles apart, providing such places within a very short distance off the trail.

 If you are looking for scenery though, go somewhere else.
 You won’t find it on this trail.